Fazlullahmamond/Pashto-Typing/README.md

 ![Calculator Screenshot](1.png)

 ## Features
-- how many words per hour you can type in Pashto language?
+- how many words per minute you can type in Pashto language?
 - check you typing speed in Pashto language.
 - imporve your Pashto typing speed.
 - learn how to type in Pashto.